Londelo/common_spells/README.md

 ## TODO:
-- create a way to easialy navigate through all TM repos
+- create a way to easily navigate through all TM repos
 - automate workers template updates
   - this should automatically update all workers that use the workers template
-  - create new branchs to make these updates
+  - create new branches to make these updates
   - create MR's for these update?
   - ignore merge issues and let other do it if they see it in a MR
 - automate releases